liufengyun/oopsla23-artifact/README.md

 ---
-title: "Paper #374: Initializing Global Objects: Time and Order"
+title: "Initializing Global Objects: Time and Order"
 listings-disable-line-numbers: true
 ---

 # OOPSLA 23 Artifact

-This document provides evaluation guidelines for **Paper #374: Initializing Global Objects: Time and Order**.
+This document provides evaluation guidelines for **Initializing Global Objects: Time and Order**.

 The artifact includes an implementation of the global object initialization checking algorithm described in the paper, integrated into Dotty, the Scala 3 compiler.
 This document helps verify the following: